tenpy/tenpy/doc/contr/build_doc.rst

 .. note ::

-   Building the documentation with sphinx requires loading the modules.
+   Building the documentation with sphinx requires loading the TeNPy modules.
-   The `conf.py` adjusts the python path to include the `tenpy` from root directory of the repository.
+   The `conf.py` adjusts the python `sys.path` to include the `/tenpy` folder from root directory of the git repository.
+   It will not use the cython-compiled parts.